ArkaStatistics/Aux-VAE/README.md

 To install Aux-VAE, clone this repository and install the required dependencies.

 The current setting demonstrates the implementation of Aux-VAE in the galaxy simulation data.
 To generate the dataset, use the codes provided in the "synthetic_galaxy_dataset" folder.

+The `models_all.py' file in the `Aux-VAE' folder contains various configurations of beta-VAE and Aux-VAE (including both MLP and CNN versions).
+Choose the appropriate model based on the specific settings required for your experiments.